LearnTransportation

 • Ride-hailing revenue fell 42% in FY25; Rapido overtook Ola as Uber's top rival

-• Founder-concentration risk — Bhavish runs everything and has been selling personal shares
+• Founder-concentration risk — Bhavish runs everything, has faced a Goa consumer-court arrest warrant over a service dispute, and has been selling personal shares

 • A ~10M-unit factory running far below capacity is a fixed-cost trap